-- Stay current on the information needs of the LCC community.
+Remain current on the information needs of the LCC community.

-- Develop collection development policies and procedures.
+Follow collection development policies and procedures.

-- Develop budget allocations.
+Develop budget allocations.

-- Develop collections in assigned subject areas.
+Build collections and liaise with faculty, administrators and staff in assigned subject areas.

-- Select in areas not otherwise assigned which contribute to a diverse collection.
+Select in areas not otherwise assigned which contribute to a diverse collection.

-- Participate in assessment and weeding.
+Participate in assessment and weeding.

-- Market the Library's collections to the College community.
+Market the Library's collections to the College community.

 General Selection Guidelines

-- Relevance to instructional needs of the faculty.
+Relevance to instructional needs of the faculty.

-- Intellectual content and scholarly worth.
+Intellectual content and scholarly worth.

-- Degree to which resources directly support subject areas and vocational emphases currently represented by credit courses at LCC.
+Support for subject areas and vocational emphases currently represented by credit courses at LCC.